Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Introduction

-The data hiding process, consisting of message embedding and extraction, maps intuitively onto the encoder-decoder network architecture, wherein the learning model is partitioned into two networks.
-In these models, an encoder network is trained to embed input messages to images.
-The images are then subjected to some forms of attack through distortion layers, and the decoder network must then extract the original message from the distorted image.
-These distortions can include blurring, cropping, compression, etc. The objective of the network training is to minimise an objective function, which accounts for the differences between the cover image and encoded image, as well as the differences between the embedded and extracted input message.
+The process of data hiding, comprising message embedding and extraction, can be naturally mapped onto an encoder-decoder network architecture.
+This approach involves partitioning the learning model into two networks: the encoder network, which learns to embed input messages into images, and the decoder network, which extracts the original message from the distorted image after subjecting it to various forms of attacks, such as blurring, cropping, compression, etc. The network is trained by minimizing an objective function that accounts for the differences between the cover image (i.e., the data carrier) and the encoded image, as well as the differences between the embedded and extracted input message.

 The first papers exploring the capabilities of neural network technology for data hiding were released in 2017, and were based on convolutional neural networks \cite{firstCNN, hidingplain}.
 In recent years, GAN-based approaches have gained traction, popularised by the HiDDeN model \cite{hidden}, which was the first end-to-end trainable model for digital watermarking and steganography.
 These deep learning models employ different message embedding strategies in order to improve robustness, such as using adversarial examples, attention masks, and channel coding.
 The continued development of deep learning-based data hiding models will greatly improve the effectiveness and security of digital IP protection, and secure secret communication.